 There are four bird viewing shelters along the Wetlands Walk track, named after unique bird species which visit or inhabit Fivebough Wetlands – Brolga, Glossy Ibis, Australasian Bittern and Freckled Duck.
 We cannot guarantee visitors will be lucky enough to spy each of these species whilst at the wetlands; sightings will depend on season and breeding patterns.
 For further information please see the ‘Wildlife’ page.

 The elevated viewing platforms provide a vantage point above the Cumbungi which fringes much of the track, from which to bird watch.
 In order to deliver expansive scenery from the platforms, the structures do not conceal visitors like traditional bird hides, and therefore, a reminder to approach the shelters quietly and keep movement to a minimum, lest any native inhabitants take fright of boisterous guests.

 Note: The shelters are accessed by two steps and therefore do not currently provide access for wheelchairs, prams or visitors with restricted mobility.
-Due to structural design elements of the shelters, ramps meeting the Australian Standards to ensure visitor safety have not been installed at this time, however, the management proposes to accommodate ramp access to the shelters in future.
 Additionally, viewing mounds (ramp access) are scheduled to be developed to provide alternative elevation points for viewing.

-There is a lookout located at the end of Hooey Road which provides a panorama of the eastern extent of the wetlands; overlooking gilgai country and grassland.
+A lookout located at the end of Hooey Road (off Fivebough Road) provides a panorama of the eastern extent of the wetlands; overlooking gilgai country and grassland.
 A small cul-de-sac provides parking and access to the viewing site is wheelchair friendly.